 How to Check Your Cat's Hydration Status

-• Danger Zone: If the skin stays "tented" in a ridge, they are severely dehydrated.
+- Danger Zone: If the skin stays "tented" in a ridge, contact a veterinarian promptly rather than relying on this test alone.

 Other Signs to Watch For:

-• Check the gums: They should be pink and slippery.
-If they feel tacky or dry, your cat needs water.
+- Check the gums: They should be pink and slippery.
+If they feel tacky or dry, call your veterinarian for advice.

-• The eyes: Sunken eyes are a classic sign of fluid loss.
+- The eyes: Sunken eyes can be a sign of fluid loss.

-• Energy levels: A dehydrated cat is usually a lethargic cat.
+- Energy levels: A dehydrated cat may be lethargic.

 Strategies to Get Your Cat Drinking